Movies-By-the-Sea/mbts-backend/endpoints.md

     }

 ### Get last week insights
+**ACCESS LEVEL : 4**
-This will get the insights from last week's uploaded posts with metrics such as reach, engagements, impressions and saved. **ACCESS LEVEL : 4**
+This will get the insights from last week's uploaded posts with metrics such as reach, engagements, impressions and saved.
 ```
 GET /instagram/insights
-    ?auth_id={auth-id-token}&uid={access-token-uid}
+    &uid={access-token-uid}
 ```
 JSON Response: